This will be a work-in-progress for a while, and as such I'll reserve the next two posts in the thread and will update info as time permits.

 The biggest hurdle for the NEW builder goes back to that original question and finding the right plane to start with.
 Especially for somebody who has some flying skills, this is going to be a tough pill to swallow, but DON'T DON'T DON'T start off planning to build that cool scale warbird with retracts and scale interior you saw at the flying field!
 That's known as a "recipe for disaster".

 Pick up a kit from a well-known company that is known for quality laser cutting who sells kits friendly for the first build.
-Herr, Laines Planes, Mountain Models, and other companies come to mind.
+Herr, Laines Planes, Willy Nillies, and other companies come to mind.
 Stick with a good quality laser cut kit over a die-cut kit for the first build, they tend to be less work.
 And PLEASE don't be suckered in by a low price kit from Chinese sellers!
 These kits are cheap, but they're cheap for a reason!
 Spending more for a good kit will save you more time and effort than you can imagine, and the good kit also substantially increases the odds you'll finish your first balsa build.
+One of the best options I've seen for that first kit is something from Willy Nillies - they can provide everything but the receiver, and the prices are very good.

-The better kits not only build more easily, but there are often many fanboys out there willing to answer questions that come up.
-I've built a number of "good" kits and also the Chinese kits, so I'm speaking from experience.
+With balsa, the better kits not only build more easily, but there are often many fanboys out there willing to answer questions that come up.
+I've built a bunch of "good" kits and also too many of the Chinese kits, so I'm speaking from experience.
 I'll add some links to my build threads below and you can see what I mean regarding the quality and price.
 With the first build, simply find something simple and build it for the experience.
 Even if you only fly it a few times and then pirate the electronics for a different plane you've still learned a lot, which is crucial to balsa building.
 Don't look at it as wasting money, you're buying experience.

-There is another thing I see fairly regularly which would be better to avoid if possible - altering the kit design, modifying the project, or "kit-bashing".
-At least big changes...
-It's very common for balsa builders to make changes in the design.
+There is another thing I see fairly regularly which would be better to avoid if possible - altering the kit design, modifying the project, or "kit-bashing", as it's called.
+It's very common for balsa builders to make changes in the kit's design.
 Maybe you're changing from a gas/glow plane to electric, changing from a tail-dragger to tricycle gear, adding flaps, etc. Either way, these changes can ramp up complexity as well as the structural integrity of the plane quite quickly.
-Using an electric motor instead of gas engine may not seem like a big deal, but figure that you'll need to add a battery try, access to the battery, ESC, cooling for both, the balance point may change, etc. It all adds up, so ideally find the first plane or two with a design you can live with and get that experience.
+Using an electric motor instead of gas engine may not seem like a big deal, but figure that you'll need to add a battery try, access to the battery, ESC, cooling for both, the components may lead to issues with balance, etc. It all adds up, so ideally find the first plane or two with a design you can live with and get that experience.

 Over the next few posts I'll lay out details on what it takes to build a fairly simple balsa kit - the tools and supplies.
 Most RC fliers have many of the tools already, but there are specialty tools that come into play when you get into balsa.
 The more advanced build you take on, the more advanced tools you'll need to succeed.
 This first kit, however, only needs a few items 'cause you're smart and following my plan.